byuitechops/fire-nation-canvas-to-csv/learn_activity.md

 - [ ] Using JSON.NET and CSV helper, create a CSV of the course.
 - [ ] Save the CSV to the hard drive.

 As you design and work on this assignment, try to apply the Object Oriented Design Principles that you just learned.
-The more scaleable your program, the happier Aaron, Levi,0 and Josh will be. :D
+The more scaleable your program, the happier Aaron, Levi, and Josh will be. :D

 ## Featured Libraries
 These libraries are the core libraries for this project.
 Understand that these are the libraries that will be used in the future to make our Audit Program.